jakchagu/feed-goblin/README.md

 2. Start any camera, or the multi-view.
 3. Use the hotkeys:

-![#c5f015] NOTE: the sound will remember to be on next load, but the first time you need to unmute the feeds.
+<span style="color:#d9c314">This text uses a green hex code</span> NOTE: the sound will remember to be on next load, but the first time you need to unmute the feeds. </span>

    | Key | Action |
    |-----|--------|